 An experienced litigator, David has argued cases in federal and state courts, including a recent victory in the U.S. Circuit Court of Appeals for the Seventh Circuit, in which he represented a coalition seeking to preserve commercial navigation in the Chicago waterways.
 Other matters have included cost recovery and enforcement actions and insurance disputes involving coverage for environmental damages.

-Since 2008, David has been singled out as a top environmental attorney by Chambers USA.
-He has been named an Illinois Super Lawyer three times, and has been listed as a Leading Lawyer in environmental law by the Leading Lawyers Network.
+Since 2008, David has been recognized as a top environmental attorney by Chambers USA.
+He has been named an Illinois Super Lawyer four times, and has been listed as a Leading Lawyer in environmental law by the Leading Lawyers Network.
 In 2009, David received the Regulatory Affairs Award from the Chemical Industry Council of Illinois.

 David serves as an adjunct professor in the Loyola University Chicago School of Law.
 He is regularly sought as a speaker before trade associations and industry groups, where he lectures on a broad range of environmental topics.
 Recent presentations have described current developments relating to the Resource Conservation and Recovery Act (RCRA), the Clean Air Act (CAA), the Comprehensive Environmental Response Compensation and Liability Act (CERCLA), the use and protection of waterways and water resources, as well as wastewater discharges, climate change, EPA regulations, and carbon and other greenhouse gases.